 Switch on the Master Switch.
 This allows 12V d.c. to reach the pump and it should start to run.

 Step Six

 Open one cold tap.
 Trapped air will be expelled from the system and water will flow from the tap.
+Open all taps on cold then hot to expel all air in the system.

 Step Seven